Now that we are into October, we are well into soup season.

 - Preheat the oven to 180C, then line a baking tray.
 Toss your vegetables in the olive oil and sprinkle over the paprika and a pinch of salt and pepper.
 Place in the oven to bake for 20-25 minutes, or until browned.
 Set aside.

-- Place in a blender and blitz until smooth.
-Add more water if you’d like a thinner soup.
+- Place in a blender, along with the oats if using, and blitz until smooth.
+Add a splash of water if you’d like a thinner soup, and season to taste.

 - Serve with fresh sourdough and crispy roasted chickpeas!